keshavnagar/react-one/src/notes/lecture19/1InlineCss.md

 like i give an example of it : suppose i delet the or comment the button style in from sereiscard.css file

+so in my series card.jsx compoentn i do both experiments first is cause of performance issue and second way is declare the styles in top of the return or component in const buttonStyle object